 - 1. Generate per plot lists of tagIDs, and other key identifying data, for all individuals measured within the plot the previous bout.

 - a.
-Use the VST Mapper application to create per plot lists of previously measured tagIDs and efficiently track work progress in the field.
+Use the VST QA/QC Shiny application (aka Peregrine) to create per plot lists of previously measured tagIDs and efficiently track work progress in the field.

-- 2. [Optional] Use the VST Mapper web application to create maps of each plot, to enable finding previously measured individuals within a spatially explicit framework.
+- 2. [Optional] Use the VST QA/QC Shiny web application to create maps of each plot, to enable finding previously measured individuals within a spatially explicit framework.

 - 3. Print previous bout measurements in order to save time and limit errors (e.g., measurementHeight, growthForm, shrubShape, etc.)

 - 4. If using paper data sheets, the fields below should be pre-populated by copying previously collected data into the 'Apparent Individuals' data sheet.

 - tagID

 - subplotID

 - nestedSubplotID

 - taxonID

 - measurementHeight

 - growthForm, useful for finding an individual.
 Be advised the value may change from year to year, necessitating updating when data are collected in the current year.

 - plantStatus

 - shape (shrubs only)